vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 }
 ```

 1. As you may know, renaming a Visual Studio Solution/Project is a very sensitive task. **Carefully** complete the following tasks so all the names reflect PictureBot instead of EchoBot:

 1. Right-click the **Bots/Echobot.cs** file, then select **Rename**, rename the class file to **PictureBot.cs**

-1. Rename the class and then change all references to the class to **PictureBot**.
+1. If you are not prompted then you will need to manually rename the class and then change all references to the class to **PictureBot**.
 You will know if you missed one when you attempt to build the project.

 1. Right-click the project, select **Manage Nuget Packagaes**

 1. Click the **Browse** tab, and install the following packages, ensure that you are using version **4.5.1**:

 * Microsoft.Bot.Builder.Azure
 * Microsoft.Bot.Builder.AI.Luis